 The County of San Mateo has adopted a definition slightly different than the state.
-The state's recidivism definition: "Recidivism is defined as a conviction of a new crime committed within three year of release from custody or committed within three years of placement on supervision for a previous criminal conviction."
-San Mateo County's definition is, "Recidivism is defined as an arrest and/or criminal filing of a new crime committed within three years of release from custody or committed within three years of placement on supervision for a previous conviction."
+The state's recidivism definition: "Recidivism is defined as a conviction of a new crime committed within three years of release from custody or committed within three years of placement on supervision for a previous criminal conviction."
+The County of San Mateo's definition is, "Recidivism is defined as an arrest and/or criminal filling of a new crime committed within three years of release from custody or committed within three years of placement on supervision for a previous conviction."
 Although the state's and County's definitions are slightly different, we currently have the ability to track both.
-This is important as it helps staff to identify offenders earlier in the process and provide them with the support and intervention needed prior to a conviction.
+This is important as it helps staff to identify offenders early in the process and provide them with the support and intervention needed prior to a conviction.